Athletic Shorts: Six Short Stories: "A Brief Moment in the Life of Angus Bethune"

 Angus Bethune (narrator) is an overweight student and football player at Lake Michigan High School who has constantly struggled with his self-image and family structure.
 As a result of his parents' divorce, he has four parents and has always been known as "the big kid" to both his family and his peers.
 The beginning of the story reveals to the reader that the Winter Ball at Lake Michigan High is tonight, and the girl of Angus' dreams, Melissa Lefevre, has been nominated Queen.
 Knowing this, Angus is forced to either show up and risk embarrassment or stay home and face humiliation.
 He decides to attend the Ball and describes his anxiety to the reader from the moment he walks in the door.
 In going to the dance, Angus discovers that Melissa herself has struggled with her body image and that she is in treatment for bulimia.
 He soon encounters Melissa and her boyfriend Rick Sanford, a teammate of Angus, who is described as a "real jerk".
 Through dubious means, Angus is nominated the King of the Winter Ball and is bullied by Rick after being given the news.
 He quickly puts Rick in his place and has a successful dance with Melissa.
-Body image and social perception are strong themes in this short, upbeat story where the guy does get the girl.
+Body image and social perception are strong themes in this short, upbeat story.
 The author, Crutcher, offers advice to the reader through Grandpa Bethune, a character with whom Angus often found solace: "Screw 'em.
 Anybody who doesn't like the way you look, screw 'em".